Healthy Blueberry Crisp

 Fresh Berries- You can make this recipe with fresh berries instead of frozen berries.
 It may take a few less minutes to cook!

 Fruit – You can use pretty much any fruit in this recipe.
-We also have a Healthy Apple Crisp and Peach Crisp recipe that is delicious!
+We also have a Healthy Apple Crisp and Peach Crisp recipe that are delicious!

 Maple Syrup – You can sub maple syrup with honey